 The starting number 6 is worn by the same car as the winner of the 1930 Mille.
 Two years later, at the 1932 Mille Miglia, this car finished 10th with Giovanni Cortese at the wheel, and at the 1935 Targa Florio the wild Italian beat the Alfa to 7th place overall.
 Marco Marani and Luca Bergamaschi will be driving this car at the Ennstal-Classic.

 Further highlights of the pre-war class.
-A Sunbeam GP car from 1932 (at the wheel: Johann and Gabi Kofler), four BMW 328s, one of which is traditionally driven by Dieter Quester and Otmar Schlager.
-Two Jaguar SS 100s (1938) will start, as will a Buick, an Auburn, a GAZ Volga and an AFM Type 47 with Roland Landerl and Marcel Amrhein at the wheel.
+A Sunbeam GP car from 1932 will take part in the event, driven by Johann and Gabi Kofler.
+Four BMW 328s are also on the starting list, highlighting the strength of this iconic model.
+One of these BMW 328s is traditionally driven by Dieter Quester and Otmar Schlager.
+Two Jaguar SS 100 models from 1938 will also start the race.
+In addition, a Buick and an Auburn will join the field.
+A GAZ Volga is also part of the diverse starting lineup.
+Finally, an AFM Type 47 will compete, driven by Roland Landerl and Marcel Amrhein.

 The Ennstal-Classic will be a real feast for classic car enthusiasts.
 All information can be found at www.ennstal-classic.at and on our social media channels.